KorvMedBrod/TweetnCrawl/README.md

 TweetnCrawl
 ===========
-NOTE: This fork disables the online functionality and works without the backend
+NOTE: This branch disables the online functionality and works without the backend

 The files for the game client